top of page

 By the way this Reporting Lag Compound Effect is a common reason why you'll see open workers' compensation claims reserved for, say, $90,000 that are later closed out for $45,000.

 Conclusion: Early Is Easy!
-(And It's Good For Your Experience Modification Rate)
+(And It's Good For Your Experience Modification Rating)

 Early claim reporting is critical to drive down workers' compensation costs and your Experience Modification Rating.
 Reporting Lag has been demonstrated to increase workers' compensation claim costs across all injury types.

-In addition, early claim reporting can eliminate the frustrating and expensive challenge of having over-reserved claims hurting your experience modification rate.
-This can be remedied, but you have a small window of time to fix these issues before they are reported for Experience Rating purposes.
+In addition, early claim reporting can eliminate the frustrating and expensive challenge of having over-reserved claims hurting your EMR Rate.
+This can be remedied, but you have a small window of time to fix these issues before they are reported for EMR Rate purposes.
 Needing a technical expertise in claims and the ability to work fast makes it necessary for nearly all employers to have an expert perform a Reserve Audit.

 Try taking all of your claims for, say, the last 3 years and record the lag time (days between injury date and report date).
 Average those numbers and start tracking your average Reporting Lag.
 You can use the average reporting lag to gauge this aspect of your post-injury response, reduce claim costs, and reduce your workers' compensation Experience Modification Rate.